PaulioRandall/np90/README.md

 **`sizer(tokens, base) sizeMap`**

 - **tokens**: map of token names to pixel amounts.
-- **base**: pixels per REM.
+- **base**: pixels per EM.
 This is not necessarily the users font size, just a way to adjust EM and REM if needed (default=16)
 - **sizeMap**: map of token names to a map of the token value in different size units.

 Everything is in reference to 96 DPI. _sizeMap_ schema: